 Race realism is matter that is often discussed in alt-right circles, yet the movement is much different than the white nationalist movement of thirty years ago.
 The most popular white nationalist writer of all time is probably William Luther Pierce, who wrote a book called the Turner Diaries.
 Another book written by Pierce, titled Hunter, featured a Batman-like electronics genius protagonist.
 The book has an absurdly improbable plot that involves the loner hero and his beautiful girlfriend embarking upon a campaign of violence against Jews and other minorities.
 Fiction such as the works of Pierce has tended to inspire violent losers on occasion.
 One militia group known as the Order engaged in bank robberies; a man named Glen Miller attacked a Kansas Synagogue, and it is possible that Timothy McVey was influenced by this old school white nationalism.

 Most people on the alt-right today dislike discussions of violent fantasy.
 Those individuals that do engage in such wild speculations are often accused of LARPing (live action role playing), and are subjected to a bit of teasing.
-The one thing that today’s alt right does have in common with earlier white nationalist movement is that they have been left behind by the economy.
+The one thing that today’s alt right does have in common with the earlier white nationalist movement is that they have been left behind by the economy.
 Until the 1990s it was possible for most college educated young people to avoid dealing with racial issues by avoiding the matter geographically.
 Forty years of deficit spending combined with an open door immigration policy have brought about a severe decline in the American standard of living even as the economy has steadily grown as measured by gross domestic product.
 A young college graduate today cannot afford a house in the suburbs, and cannot avoid racial matters for this reason.
 In a sense all young Americans have been turned into losers by policies that enrich a globalist elite.
 A generation of smart young people who made straight A’s in school and often work more than seventy hours per week at two different jobs are looking for answers.
 An entire generation is asking, “What happened?”, and more importantly, “Cui Bono?”
 As they seek answers many are discovering that William Pierce was not so far off of the mark after all, but today’s alt-right is about trying to forge a positive movement forward instead of a violent negative reaction.